Philip Mpango

-Philip Isdor Mpango (born 14 July 1957) is a Tanzanian economist and politician who serves as the Vice-President of the United Republic of Tanzania.
-He was sworn into office on 31 March 2021, following unanimous consent of the Tanzanian Parliament, and having been nominated by President Samia Suluhu on 30 March 2021.
+Philip Isdor Mpango (born 14 July 1957) is a Tanzanian economist and politician who served as the Vice-President of the United Republic of Tanzania from 2021 to 2025.

+He was sworn into office on 31 March 2021, following unanimous consent of the Parliament of Tanzania, and having been nominated by President Samia Suluhu on 30 March 2021.
 Before that, he served as the Minister of Finance and Planning in the Tanzanian Cabinet, from March 2015 until 30 March 2021.

 Early life and education

 Mpango was born on 14 July 1957 in Tanzania's Kigoma Region.
 After attending primary and middle school locally, he transferred to Ihungo High School in Bukoba, where he completed his A-Level education, graduating with the equivalent of a high school diploma.

 Mpango studied at the University of Dar es Salaam, earning a Bachelor of Arts degree, a Master of Arts degree, and a Doctor of Philosophy degree, all in Economics.
 He did some of his PhD course work at Lund University in Sweden.